DarrenWFuller/darren_fuller_portfolio/README.md

 # Darren Fuller – Data Portfolio

 Welcome to my data portfolio.
-I created this collection to demonstrate my foundational skills in Excel, Power BI, SQL, and Python as I transition into data and operations-focused roles.
+I created this collection to demonstrate my foundational skills in Excel, Power BI, SQL, and Python as I transition into data and tech roles.
 Each project highlights a different tool and showcases my ability to work with data, build visualizations, write queries, and solve problems.

 ## 🔧 Skills Demonstrated
 - Data cleaning and transformation